metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 - Displays the direction of the communication
 - The options available are SEND, RECEIVE, FORWARD, and UNKNOWN

-Following are mappings between log file, Firewall GUI and PowerShell parameters
+For more information see [Interpreting the Windows Firewall Log](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc758040(v=ws.10))

 ## Conversion of parameter direction

+Following are mappings between log file, firewall UI and PowerShell parameters.

-The true meaning of source/destination is not straightforward, explanation is given in section above and here is how to convert this info to other firewall environments.
+The true meaning of source/destination is not straightforward, explanation is given in section above and here is how to convert this info to other firewall/traffic contexts.

 ### Outbound